 How Long Does Exterior Paint Last in Kentucky?

-How long exterior paint lasts in Kentucky sits at the center of every Louisville homeowner’s maintenance budget conversation.
-The honest answer is 5 to 10 years for most professionally completed exterior paint jobs across the state.
 Kentucky’s climate pushes that number closer to the lower end far more frequently than homeowners expect.
 Exterior paint in Louisville faces humidity, freeze-thaw cycling, and summer UV intensity that shorten paint lifespan on surfaces left without proper prep work and premium paint backing every coat.

-Understanding what drives the variance between a 5-year repaint and a 10-year result is the key to planning a maintenance budget that actually holds.
 This guide covers Kentucky’s surface-by-surface exterior paint lifespan data, the climate forces at work on Louisville homes, the early warning signs that a repaint is due, and the variables that determine which end of the range your home lands on.

 The quality and longevity of any painting project is determined by the quality of surface preparation.

-ImageWorks Painting, citing PCA (formerly PDCA) Industry Standards
+ImageWorks Painting, citing PCA Industry Standards

 Average Lifespan of Exterior Paint in Kentucky

-Northern Kentucky communities see a recommended repainting interval of every 8 to 10 years for ongoing exterior paint protection, a figure supported by local exterior painting project data across the Cincinnati and Northern Kentucky regional market.
+Northern Kentucky communities see a recommended repainting interval of every 8 to 10 years for ongoing exterior paint protection.
 Louisville’s conditions mirror that climate profile closely enough that the 8 to 10 year target represents a realistic upper boundary for a high-quality exterior paint job on a well-maintained Kentucky home.
-Reaching that upper boundary requires quality paint, correct surface preparation for each siding type, and annual maintenance throughout the full cycle.

 Exterior Paint Lifespan in Kentucky: Key Numbers at a Glance